meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 When enabling Spring Security, we want to decode the JWT at the beginning of our chain so that the rest of the chain can work with the data rested in the JWT.
 After decoding the JWT, you know who the user is, what role they have, and all of that.
 The Spring OAuth2 project gives us the mechanism to retrieve a JWT out of the box.
-When we added the `@EnableOAuth2SSO` annotation to the gateway and `@EnableResourceServer` to our downstream services, we activated the flow to put the token in the header.
+When we added the `@EnableOAuth2SSO` annotation to the zuul and `@EnableResourceServer` to our downstream services, we activated the flow to put the token in the header.

 ### Account service
 Let's implement this flow into our account service.